 - Hook and Loop Fasteners – If you’re placing a throw rug on another carpet, a good layer of hook and loop may work for smaller-sized rugs but not large ones.

 While these options aren’t highly recommended, they may offer a brief stop-gap solution while negotiating with your loved one regarding the safety of their throw rugs.

-Choosing The Right Thickness For A Rug Pad Or Gripper
+Choosing the Right Thickness for a Rug Pad or Gripper

-Thick rugs can create trip hazards, they can catch wheels or oxygen hoses and cause a person to fall.
+Thick rugs can create trip hazards, catch wheels or oxygen hoses and cause an older adult to fall.
 Many older people aren’t able to lift their feet very high and will walk with a shuffle.

-Ideally, throw rugs should be avoided when at all possible, however, most seniors want something to help cushion their feet and make them feel comfortable.
+Ideally, throw rugs should be avoided when at all possible.
+However, most seniors want something to cushion their feet and make them feel comfortable.
 These rugs offer both comfort and practicality without breaking the bank.